The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Texas, US

 English

-Bradley Merritt is a Physiatrist in Tyler, Texas.
+Bradley Merritt is a Physiatrist practicing medicine in Tyler, Texas.
 Dr. Merritt is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Volkmann Contracture, Rhabdomyolysis, Tarsal Tunnel Syndrome, and Stroke.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Volkmann Contracture, Rhabdomyolysis, Tarsal Tunnel Syndrome, and Stroke.

 Experienced in Axillary Nerve Dysfunction